 The sap from the mango stem can cause an allergic reaction in some people - called Mango rash.
 If you get mango rash you cannot continue working as the allergen builds up the more contact you have with it, causing inflammation and swelling.
 This also means that you cannot eat mangoes during picking season as this increases the chance of getting mango rash!
 People with pale skin or red hair are more susceptible to mango rash, so take that into consideration if you are looking to apply.
 If you do get Mango Rash there may be a possibility of moving onto citrus picking if positions are available.

-2018 Avocado season in Childers is starting early around mid-February to July.
-We are taking applications with preference for people with cars firstly.
+2018 Avocado season in Childers usually runs from March to July.
+We take applications for the start of the season from Mid January, and throughout the season.
+Preference is given to people with cars first as everyone ride shares to work.
 There are limited places available and they usually fill up weeks in advance.
 Please fill in the Application form and call to see if there are places left.

 Avocados are picked from the ground or a cherry picker; you need a drivers license to operate a cherry picker, and not be afraid of heights.